Analysis scope

 In such cases, it makes sense to skip some or all aspects of analysis for these files, thus removing noise and narrowing the focus to issues that really matter.

-To help narrow the focus, SonarQube gives you several options to precisely configure what will be analyzed and how.
-Most of the properties that define your analysis scope can be defined in the SonarQube UI.
+To help narrow the focus, SonarQube Server gives you several options to precisely configure what will be analyzed and how.
+Most of the properties that define your analysis scope can be defined in the SonarQube Server UI.
 Other parameters must be set explicitly in the scanner invocation or in the appropriate configuration file as we describe in more detail below; see the Analysis parameters page for more detail.

 Setting the initial scope